carlosmarq/resumenmap/README.md

-Grepable output of hosts In: TARGET.resumenmap.#.hosts.csv Grepable output of open ports in: TARGET.resumenmap.#.ports.csv Grepable output of open ports in one line and comma separated in: TARGET.resumenmap.#.portsoneline.csv
+Grepable output of hosts In: TARGET.resumenmap.#.hosts.csv Grepable output of open ports in: TARGET.resumenmap.#.ports.csv Grepable output of open ports in one line and comma separated in: TARGET.resumenmap.#.portsoneline.csv Grepable output of IP with the count of open ports in: TARGET.resumenmap.#.hostsportcount.csv

 Current line being scanned TAREGETFILE.current.log